 - The entrant has obtained the permission of all relevant parties to proceed with the entry.

 - The entrant gives permission for the EEA to use any of the material provided for publicity and promotional purposes.

 - Should further information be requested, this will be provided by the date specified.

 - Should the judges wish to visit the site of an activity or ask questions of any person(s) involved with an entry, all reasonable efforts will be made to accommodate the visit and answer any questions posed.

-- Should the entrant be announced as a finalist, the entrant must attend, and meet the costs of attending, the formal Awards presentation at the EEA Conference in Wellington on 21 to 23 June 2017.
+- Should the entrant be announced as a finalist, the entrant must attend, and meet the costs of attending, the formal Awards presentation at the EEA Conference in Auckland on 20 to 22 June 2018.